checkeverything.ch

 • Notice periods and termination rules

-About 80 percent of Swiss workers fall under some form of CLA.
-This makes CLAs the primary wage-protection layer, even in cantons without a statutory minimum wage.
+A large share of Swiss workers fall under some form of CLA, which makes CLAs the primary wage-protection layer, even where there is no statutory minimum wage.

 ScenarioWhat applies?

-No CLA in your industryCantonal minimum applies (if one exists)
+No CLA in your industryStatutory minimum applies (if one exists)

 Rule of thumb: workers always receive the higher of the two rates.
-A CLA paying CHF 23/h in Geneva remains valid but is effectively raised by the canton's CHF 24.59/h minimum.
+A CLA paying CHF 23/h in Geneva remains valid but is effectively lifted by the canton's CHF 24.59/h minimum.

 Employer Obligations